 Open rhinoplasty is a surgical technique that involves making a small incision on the underside of the nose between the nostrils.
 The surgeon pulls back the outside of the nose to access the internal bone and soft tissues.
 This surgical technique allows the surgeon to make larger adjustments to the internal shape and structure of the nose during a primary rhinoplasty in NYC.

 Septoplasty is a surgical technique that involves extracting, fixing, and replacing a deviated septum to restore optimal breathing.
 A deviated septum can obstruct the airway and cause breathing problems.
 As such, a septoplasty can fix the deviated septum, allowing you to breathe and sleep comfortably without obstructions.

 Liquid rhinoplasty is a non-surgical rhinoplasty technique performed using specialized cosmetic injectables.
 The plastic surgeon injects a unique combination of dermal fillers, such as Restylane, in and around the nose to add volume in targeted areas.
 A liquid rhinoplasty can address minor cosmetic issues without incisions or surgeries.

 Recovery after your rhinoplasty surgery

 You may have to wear nasal splints outside or inside your nose for a few days to stabilize the nose.
 The nasal splints might be removed after a week.
 You may experience swelling, bruising, and discomfort around the nose for a few days, but most of the bruising should dissipate within 2 weeks.
-Most patients can resume their daily activities and work within 7 to 10 days, but strenuous physical activities should be avoided for at least 4 weeks.
+Most patients can resume their daily activities and work within 7 to 10 days after their primary rhinoplasty in NYC, but strenuous physical activities should be avoided for at least 4 weeks.

 Schedule a consultation with Dr. Lisiecki